free-pixel/PixelClockApp/README.md

 ## License

 This project is licensed under the [MIT License](./LICENSE).
-Copyright © 2025 Rock Stone
+Copyright (c) 2025 Free Pixel Games